ahouhpuc/ahouhpuc.github.io/teams.markdown

 ### Rookies (Open 4)

 Each years, a team mainly composed with rookies is sent to compete their first championships at a regional level.

-### Coed 1

-Competitive mixed team playing in division 1 of the French Championships.
-Players are selected via tryouts.
-The team has often competed at an international level, both at World and European Championships, notably 2017 EUCR‑S X Versailles, 2016 EUCR‑S X Stezzano and EUCF Frankfort, 2013 EUCR Bergame and XEUCF Bordeaux, 2009 XEUCF Londres , as well as the WUCC in Prague (2010).

-### Coed 2

-Second elite mixed team, also playing in the french first division!

-### Coed 3

-Fun & Win team playing in 3rd national division in France.

-### Coed 4

-Our club boasts enough players for a fourth mixed team playing in regional division.